-A 1970 portrait of Hefner in his signature smoking jacket and pipe is also being offered for sale and is expected to fetch $5000 to $7000.
-The sale will feature 80 photographs, more than a dozen contemporary works and 24 cartoons.
+In his signature smoking jacket and pipe, a 1970 portrait of Hefner and pipe is also being offered for sale and is expected to fetch $5000 to $7000.
+The sale will feature 80 photographs, more than a dozen contemporary works, and 24 cartoons.

-Among photographs, the highlights are expected to be a photograph of comedian Dan Aykroyd in a cone head costume with a bunny-suited Anderson, a photo of the magazine’s 1953 debut cover of Monroe and an early 1960s shot of sex kitten Brigitte Bardot.
-Portraits of Duke Ellington and Dennis Hopper as well as an Herb Ritts photo of Elle Macpherson are also for sale.
-Original famous centerfolds of Anna Nicole Smith, Jenny McCarthy and Anderson are also included in the sale as well as photographs of Bill Cosby, Jerry Seinfeld, Thelonious Monk and Charles Schultz.
+Among photographs, the highlights are expected to be a photograph of comedian Dan Aykroyd in a cone head costume with a bunny-suited Anderson, a photo of the magazine’s 1953 debut cover Monroe, and an early 1960s shot of sex kitten Brigitte Bardot.
+Portraits of Duke Ellington and Dennis Hopper, as well as an Herb Ritts photo of Elle Macpherson, are also for sale.
+Original famous centerfolds of Anna Nicole Smith, Jenny McCarthy, and Anderson are also included in the sale and photographs of Bill Cosby, Jerry Seinfeld, Thelonious Monk, and Charles Schultz.

 What is more, almost all items to be featured in the sale have appeared in the magazine.